 I’m so glad I didn’t bore you all to tears with the my Morning Routine post (my fear when I was writing it!).
-I’m also glad to know there are many other former Saved-by-the-Bell-watchers out there in Blogland ;).
+I’m also glad to know there are many other former Saved-by-the-Bell-watchers out there.

-I’m sure that at least all the Americans reading this (and probably some of the rest of you, too) remember the time in our nation’s history (oh-so-long ago in 2003) when it was decided that enjoying anything French made a person un-American.
+I’m sure that at least all the Americans reading this remember the time in our nation’s history (oh-so-long ago in 2003) when it was decided that enjoying anything French made a person un-American.
 Suddenly, French fries became Freedom fries, French toast disappeared from menus, and French kissing… Call me unpatriotic, but I never bought into this boycott.
-(No French kissing?
-The horrors!)
 However, a few days ago I did something that would’ve made Representatives Ney and Jones (the ones behind the anti-French movement) proud.

 I “de-Frenched” one of my recipes: Little Vegan Rat-a-tat-ouille.

-Even though it’s summer, and ratatouille is normally served hot, I absolutely adore the dish cold.
-Not only does it taste delicious, Rat-a-tat-ouille is also such a simple, quick dish to make.
+Even though it’s summer, and ratatouille is normally served hot, I love the dish cold.
+Not only does it taste delicious, it’s also such a simple, quick dish to make.
 So no way am I missing out on of my favorite meals for an entire half year just because the weather’s warm!

 This past week, I made a trip to an awesome place—the Asian market—where I scored some amazing deals, such as shiitake and enoki mushrooms, kabocha squash, and a stash of baby bok choy the size of a house (for just $2!).
 However, when I arrived home, I was hit with an urge to make… ratatouille!
 So I went with it.
 But as the peppers, garlic, and zucchini were sautéing away in the pan, my eye caught sight of that baby bok choy.
 It seemed a shame to leave something so beautiful out of such a tasty dish.
 And so… in went the bok choy.
 At this point, I figured what the heck and threw in the shiitakes (and a small splash of shoyu) as well.
 Behold: Asian-ized Rat-a-tat-ouille!